 - Start investing – now!
 Strike “someday”, “not yet” and any other excuses from your investment vocabulary.

-Open an account with Betterment or another simple, low cost investing platform, taking advantage of the tools and technology to build your foundational knowledge of investing, contribute to your investment accounts and start building a financial future on your terms.
+Open an account with Wealthsimple or another simple, low cost investing platform, taking advantage of the tools and technology to build your foundational knowledge of investing, contribute to your investment accounts and start building a financial future on your terms.